Thomas-Nguyen12/Weather_website/README.md

 - weather_shap_values.pkl

 ## Data Source
+- Weather data for Eltham was collected using the <b>request</b> module from weatherapi.com

-Greenhouse Emission Data was published by the United Nation on the UNData site (data.un.org, n.d.).
+- Greenhouse Emission Data was published by the United Nation on the UNData site (data.un.org, n.d.).

 ## Packages